Eyelid Surgery — When Creams And Lotions Just Don’t Work

 Over the years, under eye bags have been approached by a majority of practitioners through an external incision.
 In the external approach, an incision is made directly below the eyelashes.
 The skin is then lifted, after which the surgeon must go through the orbicularis oculi muscle to get to the fat pads.
 Dr. Prasad, however, prefers the latter internal approach, also known as “transconjunctival blepharoplasty”, as it leaves no outside scars and retains the natural shape of the eye.
 This decision, however, will ultimately be decided by the patient’s age, ethnicity, and overall health condition.

-Dr. Amiya Prasad on How You Can Return to Work from Eyelid Surgery in a Week or Less When Done by a Specialist
+Eyelid Surgery Recovery: How You Can Return to Work in a Week or Less

 Drooping eyelids are caused by more than just excess skin.
 It can be a combination of a few different factors such as: